Request a quote

 CDT is a type of protein that is produced when excessive alcohol is consumed over a period of at least a week.
 The CDT percentage in blood increases as more alcohol is consumed.
 With abstinence, CDT usually drops to normal within two to three weeks, but after long-term alcohol consumption, this normalization can take much longer.

-Measurements for the purpose of research into fitness to drive in the context of alcohol abuse are carried out in specialized laboratories.
-Since 2019, the results of the permitted methods are all standardized, i.e. traceable to IFCC HPLC reference method and therefore provide, for the same sample, comparable results.
-The recommended upper limit of 1.7% is used, with an uncertainty of measurement of 0.3 percentage point and the cut-off point of 2.0% for forensic use, including driving ability testing.
-The cut-off point of 2.0% is thus the highest value that can still occur in a normal population (obviously taking into account measurement uncertainties).
+Measurements for the purpose of driving ability research in the context of alcohol abuse are carried out in specialized laboratories.
+Since 2019, the results of the allowed methods are all standardized, i.e. traceable to IFCC HPLC reference method and therefore provide, for the same sample, comparable results.
+The recommended upper limit of 1.7% is used, with a measurement uncertainty of 0.3 percentage point and the cut-off point of 2.0% for forensic use, including driving ability studies.
+Thus, the cut-off point of 2.0% is the highest value that can still occur in normal population (obviously taking into account measurement uncertainties).

 Proteins often have sugar groups, which are necessary for their recognition and function.
-The characteristics of blood groups, for example, can be traced back to different types of sugar groups on the membrane of red blood cells.
-Also the iron transporter protein transferrin contains two characteristic carbohydrate chains, which together contain on average four so-called sialic acids.
+The characteristics of blood groups, for example, can be traced to different types of sugar groups at the membrane of red blood cells.
+Also, the iron transport protein transferrin contains two characteristic carbohydrate chains, which together contain an average of four so-called sialic acids.

-Under the influence of a degradation product of alcohol (acetaldehyde) a transferrin form arises where one or both carbohydrate chains are absent: we then speak of carbohydrate deficient transferrin or CDT.
-The CDT is reported as a % of total transferrin to cancel out the effect of fluctuations in transferrin levels, for example a rising transferrin in iron deficiency.
+Under the influence of a degradation product of alcohol (acetaldehyde), a transferrin form arises where one or both carbohydrate chains are absent: we then speak of carbohydrate deficient transferrin or CDT.
+The CDT is reported as % of total transferrin to cancel out the effect of fluctuations in transferrin levels, for example increasing transferrin in iron deficiency.

-The Centraal Bureau Rijvaardigheidsbewijzen (CBR) also requests specific laboratory tests in certain cases for persons apprehended with alcohol use in traffic, as part of a psychiatric assessment of fitness to drive.
-Previously, tests were requested related to liver function (GGT and ALAT) and average red blood cell size (MCV).
-Currently, the measurement of the %CDT is the most important laboratory parameter when excessive alcohol consumption is suspected.
+The Central Bureau of Driver's Licenses (CBR) also requests targeted laboratory tests in certain cases for persons, who have been arrested with alcohol use in traffic, as part of a psychiatric examination of driving fitness.
+Previously, tests related to liver function (GGT and ALAT) and mean red blood cell size (MCV) were requested.
+Currently, measurement of the %CDT is the most important laboratory parameter when excessive alcohol consumption is suspected.

-How reliable is the %CDT and at what level of alcohol consumption is it elevated?
+How reliable is the %CDT and at what alcohol consumption is it elevated?

-It should be noted that no laboratory test in chronic excessive alcohol consumption always gives an abnormal result, or in technical terms: no method has a sensitivity of 100%.
-Conversely, with no or minimal alcohol consumption the results should be normal, but exceptionally false elevations can also occur.
-In technical terms, no method is 100% specific.
+It should be premised that no laboratory test in chronic excessive alcohol consumption will always give an abnormal result, or in technical terms: no method has a sensitivity of 100%.
+Conversely, with no or minimal use of alcohol a normal result should be obtained, but exceptionally also erroneously elevated values occur, in technical terms: no method is 100% specific.

-Scientific research has shown that the %CDT is overall the best laboratory parameter for demonstrating chronic excessive alcohol consumption.
-The applied upper limit for CDT corresponds in men to the consumption of an average of about 60g of alcohol per day (roughly 1.5L of beer or 1 bottle of wine per day) for at least one week.
-Intake of more than 60g of alcohol per day will cause serious organ damage in the long term.
-For women this limit is about 40g per day.
+Scientific research has shown that all in all, the %CDT is the best laboratory parameter for demonstrating chronic excessive alcohol consumption.
+The upper limit used for CDT in men corresponds to the consumption of an average of about 60g of alcohol per day (roughly 1.5L of beer or 1 bottle of wine per day) for at least one week.
+Intake of more than 60g of alcohol per day will result in serious long-term organ damage.
+For women, this limit is about 40g per day.

-In the Dutch NVKC guideline, which deals with alcohol consumption, 2.0% DST is used as the cut-off point.
-For results higher than 2.0% it can be said with great certainty that the result does not belong to the normal distribution.
+The Dutch NVKC guideline, which deals with alcohol consumption, uses 2.0% DST as the cut-off point.
+With results higher than 2.0%, it can be stated with a high degree of certainty that the result does not belong to the normal distribution.

-Increased CDT in the serum occurs after an average daily consumption of more than 60 g of alcohol over a period of about two weeks.
-With a consumption of 100 - 400g ethanol/day the CDT value is normally greater than 4%.
-After cessation of alcohol consumption, the CDT concentration is still detectable for 2-4 weeks, depending on the amount of alcohol ingested.
-False positive results can occur in individuals with severe liver disease, such as primary biliary cirrhosis or chronic active hepatitis.
+Increased CDT in serum occurs after an average of more than 60g of alcohol is consumed daily for about 2 weeks.
+When consuming 100 - 400g ethanol/day, the CDT value is normally greater than 4%.
+After cessation of alcohol consumption, the CDT concentration is still detectable for 2-4 weeks, depending on the amount of alcohol that was ingested.
+False positive results may occur in individuals with severe liver diseases, such as primary biliary cirrhosis or chronic-active hepatitis.

 Gamma-GT

-Gamma GT (GGT) is an enzyme made in the liver that helps convert and digest substances that enter the body through food and drink.
-Normally, the concentration of GGT in the blood is very low, but when the liver is under heavy stress, the amount can rise considerably.
-This happens when the liver is supplied with a lot of substances to process in a short period of time, for example with (extreme) use of medicines or alcohol.
-GGT will also rise if the bile ducts are blocked, if there are gall bladder problems, or as a result of liver damage.
+Gamma GT (GGT) is an enzyme made in the liver that aids in the conversion and digestion of substances that enter the body through food and drink.
+Normally, the concentration of GGT in the blood is very low, but when the liver is under heavy load, the amount can rise considerably.
+This happens when the liver is fed a lot of substances to process in a short period of time, for example when (extremely) taking drugs or alcohol.
+GGT will also rise when the bile ducts are blocked, with gallbladder problems, or as a result of liver damage.

 What methods can be used for CDT according to the CBR?